 Think about living well, in spite of illness.

-It’s about medical treatment that is sensitive to your personal goals and values.
-It’s about maintaining hope and living as fully as possible.
+Palliative care is about medical treatment that is sensitive to your personal goals and values.
+It's about maintaining hope and living as full as possible.

 What is palliative care?